mskhc/dev1/content/en/blog/_posts/2024-04-02-introducing-jobset/2024-04-02-introducing-jobset.md

 started before the workers are started and if all the workers finish we can consider the workload complete and the overallworkload can be considered successful.

-a) Different pod templates for workers and leaders
+1) Different pod templates for workers and leaders
-b) Success policies on the workers
+2) Success policies on the workers
-c) Startup policies
+3) Startup policies

 Example workload